Atlantic Highlands, NJ

 260 people

-As of 2023, 6.35% of Atlantic Highlands, NJ residents (280 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 6.35% of Atlantic Highlands, NJ residents (280 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Atlantic Highlands, NJ was 5.9%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Atlantic Highlands, NJ compared to that of it's neighboring and parent geographies.